 The Howard Miller Student Center is the focal point of campus life and provides many services and conveniences needed by the members of the college community as part of the daily life on campus.
-Newly renovated, it contains individual meeting rooms, the Rotunda Bistro, the TC Cafe, game room, a TV lounge, a study Lounge, the Art Gallery, Student Government Offices, the Sawhill-Georgian Room for special events, the Student Life office, the Campus Ministry Offices, the Counseling Center, the Health Center, the Special Events Office, the Commuter Lounge, the Thiel Store, the Post Office, the Dean of Diversity Office, Public Safety, and a technology room.
+Newly renovated, it contains individual meeting rooms, the Rotunda Bistro, the TC Cafe, the Art Gallery, Student Government Offices, the Sawhill-Georgian Room for special events, the Student Life office, the Campus Ministry Offices, the Counseling Center, the Health Center, the

+Special Events Office, the Thiel Store, the Post Office, the Dean of Diversity Office, Public Safety, and a technology room.